bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-### Isolate the part that counts the number of frames per second
+<h4>Isolate the part that counts the number of frames per second

 We need to add a small initFPS function for creating the <div> that displays the FPS value... this function will be called from